Maulem/Smart-Contract-Crowdfunding/README.md

+# Ethereum Network crowdfunding project
-# This is a project in Vyper for a Ethereum Network crowdfunding project
+## This is my first project in Vyper for a Ethereum Network crowdfunding project

 Feel free to copy anything you want